cbears/EasyCrypt/README.md

    the Python Cryptography Library.

 2. Some features may not work on non Unix platforms.
-If you are in doubt, you are strongly encouraged to test using the included 'test.sh' script.
+If you are in doubt, you are strongly encouraged to test using the methods shown in 'test.sh'.

 3. Probably does not work on Python 2.6 and older.
 (Python 2.7/3 are supported)